What shape screen should I go for - 16:9 or Cinemascope?

 The final piece of the puzzle is the room you have.

-If the space is quite narrow, or if the ceilings are tall (that is, more than 2.7m), you may find it easier to have a big 16:9 screen, than a Cinemascope which could be too small for your 16:9 content.
+If your space is quite narrow, or if ceilings are tall, you may find it's better to have a big 16:9 screen, than a Cinemascope which would then be too small for 16:9 content.

-Conversely, wider rooms often suit wider screens, so Cinemascope might work better.
+Conversely, wide rooms often suit wider screens, so Cinemascope could be better.

 We need to know: